 Interestingly, while Macbeth is moving toward the deathly view of death, his wife heads in opposite direction, back to the rest of the world that sees sleep as “the season of all natures” (III.iv.142).
 This is the natural view of sleep (normal is as “sleep to our nights” [III.vi.34]), as the Lord puts it to Lennox.
 Only after the murder, she has gone too far down the bloody path to ever return to normal, natural sleep; she now walks, talks, and acts “while in a most fast sleep” (V.i.8).
 This is not normal, obviously, and she is “troubled with thick-coming fancies // That keep her from her rest” (V.iii.40-1).

-As the lack of sleep can cause a loss of cognitive functions, and in extreme chronic cases can result in symptoms that are similar to psychosis, can her sleepwalking and suicide–not to mention her husband’s actions near the end of the play–be a result of that lack of that “season of all natures”?
+There’s no debate that the lack of sleep can cause a loss of cognitive functions [and, by the way, here’s a great article from SleepStandards about sleep deprivation], and in extreme chronic cases can result in symptoms that are similar to psychosis, can her sleepwalking and suicide–not to mention her husband’s actions near the end of the play–be a result of that lack of that “season of all natures”?